-During the period ended December 31, 2014 and 2013, there were no changes in the objectives, policies, or processes related to capital management.
+During the year ended December 31, 2014, there were no changes in the objectives, policies, or processes related to capital management.

-19. Fair value of financial instruments
+21. Fair value of financial instruments

 Fair value is defined as the amount at which assets would be exchanged or liabilities settled between knowledgeable and willing parties, in a current transaction.
 Assuming, the Company is an ongoing business.